SRIJITH01/Digital-modulation-techniques/README.md

 # Digital-modulation-techniques
-Some techniques in communication to Increase SNR and reduce noise
+Some techniques in communication to Increase SNR and reduce noise.<br>
+FSM